SeleniumHQ/selenium-ide/docs/api/commands.md

 ## `assert confirmation`

 Confirm that a confirmation has been rendered.
+The test will stop if the assert fails.

 <hr>

 ## `assert editable`

 Confirm that the target element is editable.
+The test will stop if the assert fails.

 <strong>arguments</strong>